BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 TODO

-## 5. Summary and practical applications
+## 5. Summary and examples of practical application

 Speaking informally: